ad2476/geocoding-python-tools/README.md

 ## Author

-This application is written and maintained by Franz-Benjamin Mocnik, <mail@mocnik-science.net>.
+This application was written by Franz-Benjamin Mocnik, <mail@mocnik-science.net> - with minor modifications.
+See the commit log for a record of changes.

 (c) by Franz-Benjamin Mocnik, 2017-2018.